-Scout's Name: Troop Year At Camp: Commissioner: REQUIREMENTS: 1.
+REQUIREMENTS: 1.
 Earn one merit badge.
 (Leaders - help a Scout earn) 2.
-Complete a camp impro (this requirement may be done - 3.
-Complete 5 new skill rebadge (other than the merit ba 4.
-Participate as a member er of your troop in a camp wide event.
-5. Complete a five-mile hi ke while in Camp 6.
-Participate with your trocamp 7.
-Participate with your tro • 8.
-Get a statement from y while in Camp. our Scoutmaster that you have followed the Scout Oath and Law 9.
-Attend a religious servi ce of your choice while in Camp.
-10. Earn one of the following 1.
+Complete a camp improvement or conservation project involving at least 3 service hours (this requirement may be done in conjunction with the Honor Patrol or Honor Troop Awards).
+3. Complete 5 new skill requirements (if you are not First Class), or one additional merit badge (other than the merit badges for requirement 1).
+(Leaders - complete 1 leader training) 4.
+Participate as a member of your troop in a camp wide event.
+5. Complete a five-mile hike while in Camp.
+6. Participate with your troop, patrol, or the staff in one overnight trip at an outpost site during camp.
+7. Participate with your troop or patrol in a campsite improvement project.
+8. Get a statement from your Scoutmaster that you have followed the Scout Oath and Law while in Camp.
+9. Attend a religious service of your choice while in Camp.
+10. Earn one of the following while in Camp: 1.
 Archery Award 2.
-Rifle Range A 3.
+Rifle Range Award 3.
 Trail Award 4.
 Mile Swim 5.
 Totin' Chip 6.
 Paul Bunyan 7.
-Adventurer A 8.
-Become a swip 9.
-Ocsobebon A 10.
-BSA Lifegua 11.
-Attend a gue ward ward vimmer if you are Award : a beginner/non-swimm er
+Adventurer Award 8.
+Become a swimmer if you are a beginner/non-swimmer 9.
+OcSoBeBon Award 10.
+BSA Lifeguard 11.
+Sunrise Hike 11.
+Spend 2 hours teaching skills to scouts in your troop working on Tenderfoot through First Class requirements.
+12. Attend all 3 polar bear swims.